How to create an energy-efficient home

 5. Install LED lighting

-Whereas incandescent lighting emits light and heat in an omnidirectional fashion, LED lighting emits light in a specific direction.
+LED light bulbs consume 90% less energy than incandescent light bulbs.
+That’s because LED lightbulbs convert a much higher percentage of electricity into light instead of heat.
+While incandescent lighting emits light and heat in an omnidirectional fashion, LED lighting emits light in a specific direction.

 6. Use spray foam insulation

-Quality, proper insulation in your home means resistance to heat flow, which can reduce your heating and cooling bills.
-In some ways, spray foam insulation is better than fiberglass insulation.
-For example, it can yield a higher R-value for the same amount of thickness and can fit the smallest of cavities.
+Spray foam insulation is a liquid polyurethane foam that can in some ways be better than fiberglass insulation.
+For example, it can yield a higher R-value (the measure of an insulation material’s resistance to heat flow) for the same amount of thickness and can fit the smallest of cavities.
 Plus, it can save you up to 50% on electric bills.

 While spray foam insulation can be more difficult and expensive for older homes versus a new build, it might still be worth it alongside other major renovations.